FluxML/Flux3D.jl/docs/src/api/visualize.md

 # Vusualize functions

 !!! note
-    Rendering of 3D structure is done using AbstractPlotting.
+    Rendering of 3D structure is done using Makie.
 Therefore, for visualization purpose we will be required to install Makie and compatible backend (GLMakie or WGLMakie).
 To install it simply run `] add Makie` in the julia prompt.

 ## Example